alinex/node-monitor-sensor/README.md

 - supports verbose mode and debugging
 - calculates the status

+Some sensors and parts of it are specifically for Linux/Unix/OSX systems.
+If you have windows you may help to improve this.

 It is one of the modules of the [Alinex Universe](http://alinex.github.io/node-alinex) following the code standards defined there.